shanshan0000/lundecpp/Readme.md

 ## Why do we use Gitee/GitHub in this course?

+I learned this approach of teaching from Prof. Fabien Pfaender, the French Dean of UTSEUS.
+I was so impressed.
+It was another level.

+Here in this course of LO02, we are using a very basic and simple form of teaching/learning with git/GitHub/Gitee.
+In the course of Introduction To Machine Learning, a more sophisticated approach will be employed.

 #### Why you should use GitHub: Lessons for the classroom and newsroom
 - https://www.storybench.org/use-github-lessons-classroom-newsroom/